Clemson vs. South Carolina NCAA Football Odds, Plays and Insights | November 27, 2021

 - Clemson has combined with its opponents to score more than 43 points in seven of 11 games this season.

-- In 50% of South Carolina's games this season (5/10), the teams combined to score more than Saturday's over/under of 43.

-- The two teams combine to score 49.8 points per game, 6.8 more than the over/under in this contest.

-- The 40.1 combined points per game that these two squads have allowed this season are 2.9 fewer than the 43 total in this contest.
+- The 40.1 combined points per game that these two squads have allowed this season are 2.9 fewer than the 43 over/under in this contest.

 - Tigers games this season feature an average total of 49.6 points, a number 6.6 points higher than Saturday's over/under.